End of the day, you play cricket for the love of it: Virat Kohli not fazed by empty stands at IPL

 “When we spoke of the bio-bubble for the first time, we discussed about appreciating the things we have and the situation.
 All of us have become very relaxed in that environment.

-“If we were not being acceptive (sic), then we would be sad or upset about the surroundings.
+“If we were not being accepting, then we would be sad or upset about the surroundings.
 But there is no desperation of any sort.”

 It will be the first time that IPL matches will be held in the absence of a packed crowd but Kohli said it is the need of the hour.